Rai people: Origin and Mythology of Rai people

-Salpa Pokhari is believed to be the origin of Kirati-Rai.
-Salpa Pokhori is the centre of cultural belief for Kirati Rai and is related to the myth of "Salpa" and "Ribrima"(Salpa King and Queen). so Kirati Rai believed to have been born from these ancestors, Salpa and Ribrima.
-Salpa Pokhori is very significant and popular among Kirati Rai from cultural and religious views according to the Kirati Rai's myth, this place is the origin of the Kirati Rai people.
-The Sillichung Mountain known as the prime tribute is supposed to be the origin of "Mundum" according to the Kirati myth.
+The Kirat Rai are an Indigenous people of the eastern Himalayas whose languages belong to the Kiranti branch of the Tibeto-Burman (Trans-Himalayan/Sino-Tibetan) language family.
+Linguistic and anthropological studies indicate that their ancestors gradually settled across the Koshi basin, including the Dudhkoshi, Arun, Barun, Tamur, and Mewa Khola valleys, and later expanded into Sikkim, North Bengal (Darjeeling and Kalimpong), and parts of Northeast India, maintaining cultural links with the eastern Himalayan and Brahmaputra Valley regions.
+In Rai Mundum, sacred landscapes such as Barahakshetra, Khuwalung, Salpa, and Tuwachung are central to origin traditions, migration narratives, and ritual life.
+Historically, the Rai have shared long-standing cultural and regional connections with other Indigenous communities, including the Limbu, Yakkha, Dhimal, Koch, Meche, and Tharu, while each has maintained its own distinct language, identity, and traditions.
+The Mundum recounts the deeds of Paruhang and Sumnima, and Raichhakule,Tayama Khiyama, preserving the Rai worldview and ancestral heritage.

 Kirat Dynasty in Kathmandu Valley

 Nepal enters into real historical era with the conquest of Kathmandu Valley by the Kiratis.
 The Kiratis are said to have been the aborigines inhabiting Eastern Nepal and having their own administrative set-up.
 Under the able leadership of their chieftain "Yalung" or Yalambar the Kiratis defeated Bhuwan Singh; the last king in the Ahir Dynasty and brought the Kathmandu valley under their sway.
 From various sources mentioning Long period altogether 29 to 32 Kirati kings who had ruled over Nepal 1225 years from 800 BCE to 300 AD.
 Gopal genealogy mentions 32 Kirati Kings to have ruled over Nepal different genealogies have found to be stating different names of last Kirati King.
 The Lichhavi monarchical dynasty was established in Nepal by defeating last Kirati King 'Khigu', according to Gopal genealogy, 'Galiz' according to language-genealogy and 'Gasti', according to Wright genealogy.
 Chyasal is the place of final battlefield for Kiratis and Lichhavis.
 About 250 A.D.
 Kirati rule end in Kathmandu Valley and Kiratis moved towards east.
 Various ancient historical, archeological sites related to history of Kiratis and Kirati period in Kathmandu Valley like Chyasal, Patan Durbar, Patuk Don, Gokarna, Thankot, Birupakshya, Lalitpur, Akash Bhairav etc.